jonas-fuchs/covsonar_con_mut/README.md

-## Calculate consensus mutations on the basis of a covsonar db
+# Calculate SARS-CoV-2 lineage-defining consensus mutations on the basis of a covsonar db

 This light script relies on:
 * python3